LSU HPC Policy

 An allocation is considered valid so long as a positive resource balance remains, and the expiration date has not been exceeded.
 Once an allocation expires, or has been fully consumed, users accounts will be blocked from submitting work against the allocation.
 There is no mechanism for extending an allocation beyond one year, nor for adding resources once an allocation has been expended.

-At the end of any allocation, a short summary report must be submitted to the allocation committee.
+At the end of any allocation, a short summary report must be submitted to the allocation committee (see below for desired report content).
 Failure to submit this report may be used in the consideration of future allocations.
-The report may simply reference any formal publications and presentations that resulted from using HPC resources, or provide a high level overview of what was accomplished.

-If a PI who has already been awarded a large Research allocation by HPCRAC puts in a new request, and there is a good reason to start the project before the next cycle, then the Chair of HPCRAC can instruct the HPC@LSU staff to award as much as 25% of the project request.
-Justification must be provided in the renewal proposal.
-The HPCRAC committee would be made aware of this action and its reasons by the Chair of HPCRAC using the "LSU HPC Allocations" email list.
+If a PI who has already been awarded a Research allocation by HPCRAC puts in a new request, and there is a good reason to start the project before the next cycle, then the HPCRAC Chair can instruct the HPC@LSU staff to award as much as 25% of the project request immediately.
+Justification must be provided in the proposal.
+The HPCRAC committee would be made aware of this action and its reasons by the HPCRAC Chair using the "LSU HPC Allocations" email list.

 Various workload balancing algorithms are used to determine how jobs are assigned resources on a given machine.
 The way a job is handled is determined by the job queue it is submitted to.
 Efficient use of the queuing system requires that users request runtimes consistent with estimated runtimes of their jobs.
 In particular, requesting more time than is necessary for a particular job can lead to inefficient and unfair queuing.
 Therefore, users that routinely request more time than is needed for their jobs are subject to a priority penalty that will lower the priority of their jobs.
 Each system sets a maximum number of jobs that a single user may have running without special permission (see below).
 There is no limit to the number of jobs that a particular user may have queued.
 Users that wish to obtain a higher priority for their jobs may use special priority queues (see below).

-The available processors are currently divided into 2 architecture specific groups: IBM P5-575 and P7-755 systems running AIX, and Intel x86 systems running Linux.
-The processors in each group are further subdivided into preemptory and dedicated pools.
+The processors in each group are divided into preemptory and dedicated pools.
 Certain mission critical applications, such as storm surge prediction during a hurricane threat, are granted immediate access to processors in the preemptory pool.
 Processors in the dedicated pool are used to run all other job types.
 The processors are accessed through different job queues.
 There are 5 job queues which use different combinations of the processor pools, and allow for different job characteristics.

 - Preempt Queue: The preempt queue controls access to the preemptory pool.
 Authorized applications submitted to this queue will cause the termination of all other user applications running on preemptory nodes.